 Facility/County, State Value for Affected Environment (%) State Average (%) United States Average (%) Low Income Population (Y/N)

 24-Inch Pipeline

 Scott County, Illinois 40 32 35 Y

-Greene County, Illinois 35 32 35 Υ
+Greene County, Illinois 35 32 35 Y

 Jersey County, Illinois 22 32 35 N

 St. Charles County, Missouri 31 35 35 N

 St. Louis County, Missouri 21 35 35 N

-Line 880
+North County Extension

-St. Louis County, Missouri 48 35 35 Y
+St. Louis County, Missouri 46 35 35 Y

-Data are sourced from the EJSCREEN Report (USEPA 2016a) for the Affected Environment, as defined in Section 5.2, within each county.
+Note: Data are sourced from the EJSCREEN Report (USEPA 2016a) for the Affected Environment, as defined in Section 5.2, within each county.

 Low income populations affected by the 24-inch pipeline were identified in Scott and Greene Counties, Illinois.
-Low income populations affected by Line 880 were identified in St. Louis County, Missouri.
+Low income populations affected by the North County Extension were identified in St. Louis County, Missouri.

 Impacts to these communities will be temporary during construction of the Project.
 Permanent negative effects on these populations would be avoided because there will be no displacements of businesses or residences.
 The majority of the area impacted by the 24-inch pipeline is rural, with low population density.
+Spire has routed the North County Extension to avoid residential areas where possible.
+Spire will implement safety measures where residences or other occupied structures are within 50 feet of the construction work area, as detailed in Resource Report 8, Land Use.
 Any economic losses from potential temporary or permanent reductions in agricultural/pasture land productivity or other potential property damage will be compensated accordingly.
 Best management practices used for construction in streams and wetlands will avoid potential negative impacts to persons who may rely on hunting and fishing for a portion of their subsistence.
-Line 880 is existing and periodic maintenance activities occur presently; therefore temporary construction activities related to the Project will not substantially increase the amount of construction activity that these populations are currently accustomed to.
-The minor aboveground facilities constructed on Line 880 are located at or adjacent to existing facilities.
 Communications with property owners impacted by the Project construction will include clear and simple presentation of the purpose and need for the Project, and accurately projected construction schedule and anticipated property impacts will be discussed during landowner negotiations.